dandemeyere/cache-flow/Readme.markdown

 Rails.cache("count_of_never_nudes_in_world", expires_in: CacheFlow.new.generate_expiry) do
   "Dozens!"
 end

 ```

-The `expires_in` option accepts a number that is seconds from now that the cache should expire.
+So what does Cache Flow do?
+It generates a random expiration time in between the range of time you configured.
+The Rails cache `expires_in` option accepts a number that is seconds from now that the cache should expire.
 For us, we chose 1-4am PST for the defined range of when we want our cache to expire since our server's traffic load is light during that window of time.

 ### Background - Straight Cache Homey
-To understand the problem CacheFlow is solving, it's helpful to under [how caching works in Rails](http://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html).
+To understand the problem Cache Flow is solving, it's helpful to under [how caching works in Rails](http://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html).
 There are two common cache busting techniques for the Rails cache store.
 The first is to use a dynamic cache key that busts itself.
 Example:
 `Rails.cache.fetch("item-path-#{self.id}-#{Date.today.to_s}") { UrlBuilder.new(self).build }`

 The cache key generated looks like this: `"item-path-959595-2014-06-18"`.
 In this example, the first time you call `Rails.cache.fetch`, it will store the returned value from `UrlBuilder.new(self).build`  in your cache store and it will be accessible using the cache key you provided.
 For subsequent `Rails.cache.fetch` calls, it will first look in cache (before executing the code in the block) to see if there's a value for the cache key and if so, it will return the value from memcached (or whatever your cache store is) without executing the code within the block you provide to `Rails.cache.fetch`.
 This is the essence of caching - getting the same value without having to execute the code every time.
 If the code you're executing is costly (ex: pulling from the database), caching can yield great performance gains.